 Are there any other incentives for foreign companies to set up headquarters here?

 If your foreign company qualifies under the Headquarters Programme by EDB, it will be eligible for the Regional Headquarter Award.
 This award offers a concessionary tax rate of 15% for three years on the revenue generated by your company from Singapore.
 Your company can continue to enjoy the 15% concessionary tax rate for two more years, provided it fulfills the additional requirements stipulated by EDB within the first three years in Singapore.
 For more information, you can visit the EDB page on the Headquarters Programme.

 What if my company earns less than $1 million?
 Will the Government still help my business?

 Of course!
-The Budget 2014 has unveiled many incentives for young companies to grow and succeed, and one such incentive is the Micro-Loan Programme (MLP).
+Many incentives for young companies to grow and succeed and one such incentive is the Micro-Loan Programme (MLP).
 Similar to the CIP scheme, the Government will account for 70% participation, however not in funding, but in sharing the risk with banks and financial institutions to grant you working capital loans easily and quickly.
 For more information on the MLP, visit the Rikvin page on the Enhancements to the MLP.

 Rikvin’s content team includes in-house and freelance writers across the globe who contribute informative and trending articles to guide aspiring entrepreneurs in taking their business to the next level in Asia.